 There was another problem.
 A few of the application emails were enthusiastic, especially from girls.
 They loved the concept and wanted to visit.
 The next email was less eager and, by the last one, they had changed their mind.
 I realised later that between the first and the last emails they had had talks with friends and family.
 Some people asked me straight out if we were a sect or a hippie/free love commune.
 One real estate agent called our landlord and claimed that we would destroy the house.
 Nobody had heard of Danish cohousing, but everybody watched Hollywood movies.
 Somehow, I became a cohousing/coliving evangelist in Croatia.
 I did a few interviews and even appeared on national TV.

 After New Year, Jure decided to move back to Slovenia.
 He was replaced by two others: Andreja, a very active girl who worked as a medical researcher, and Vlatko, a calm guy who translated French comics for a living.
-They were a great fit; on evenings when we stayed in, we would always hang out in the winter garden.
+Same as Jure, they were a great fit; on evenings when we stayed in, we would always hang out in the winter garden.
 My brother moved in for a few months and converted a small room to a tricopter factory.
 Great, but we still needed two more permanent residents to consider it a success.

 As the end of our first year in the house approached, I realised it was probably not going to happen.
 At the end of August, five people applied, all wanting the €160 room that was already taken.
 When I told them we had a €180 room available, they all said the extra €20 was more than they could afford.
 A few people came for a drink but decided they didn’t like the furniture or the location.
 Residents aside, I didn’t need an office anymore.
 My cofounder became a dad and started working from home, and our marketing guy decided to work from the Canary Islands.
 At one point I started looking for houses closer to the city centre, but they were double the price or simply in a bad condition.
 Running out of options and with two rooms still empty, I decided not to extend the lease.